Sanim16/100-days-of-code/log.md

 **Today's Progress**: Continued with the @freecodecamp responsive web design course.
 Completed the Tribute page certification project(link below).

-**Thoughts:** It was good and hands on project work helps with retention and showing cracks.
+**Thoughts:** It was good and hands on project work helps with retention and showing any knowledge gaps.

 **Link to work:** https://github.com/Sanim16/100-days-of-code/tree/master/Day%20009/tribute/index.html